cherryridge/CherryGrove/README.md

 2. Highly customizable via JSON or JavaScript.
 Most of the gameplay definitions can be changed dynamically.
    - Also it's not difficult to develop your own modding API in C++.
 3. High performance due to V8 engine and various intrinsic components that can be quickly accessed by packs.
+4. Integrate camera presets and offline-rendering to provide tools for animation creation.
-4. Abilities and plans to support various platforms: Windows, Linux, Mac, Android, iOS, Web (emscripten).
+5. Abilities and plans to support various platforms: Windows, Linux, Mac, Android, iOS, Web (emscripten).
-5. Completely free and open source, licensed under [GPL-3.0-or-later](LICENSE).
+6. Completely free and open source, licensed under [GPL-3.0-or-later](LICENSE).

 ## Building